BlessingEmah/BlessingEmah/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+Hello there :wave:,

+I am Blessing Emah.
+I love dpcumenting my tech journey and I write about concepts in Blockchain Check out my blog at [hashnode](https://hashnode.com/@Blessingemah.

+&nbsp;

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Solidity and React
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Blockchain projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 ## :handshake:   Let's Connect
 If you wish, you can find me on these platforms: